Wirt4/mmix-simulator/docs/service_architecture.md

 Using in Controllers
 Queued or background jobs

-# The Solution
+# Solution
-Have a module of Shell operations that includes a "shellout" method that takes a strategy object and text/binary as input and returns text/binary as output.
+Have a module of shell operations that includes a "shellout" method that takes a strategy object and text/binary as input and returns text/binary as output.
 The strategy interface is one of `read`, `write(content)` and `run(wrapperCommands)`.
 The Strategies themselves may be included in the module.
 ## Pros
 - strategy as parameter makes for easy mocking for tests
 - run method hides the invocation of the mmix tool, and can be prepened with the appropriate containerization invocation